 - She is now making vowel sounds like “ah” “oh” and coos rather than crying.

-- You can now engage in conversations with her and narrate stories.
+- You can now engage her in socialization and narrate stories.

 - She will start making sounds and make her own gestures.